LogoLogo

 npm install --save-dev webpack webpack-cli webpack-dev-server

-Tip: If you are migrating from Aurelia 1, you may already have a webpack.config.js that you can adapt for Aurelia 2.
+Tip: If you are migrating from Aurelia 1, you may already have a webpack.config.js that you can adapt for Aurelia 2, but you'll need to update the loader configuration.

 const path = require('path');